Brew Method

 If the cup tastes thin, do not immediately add more coffee.
 First try steeping 30 seconds longer or grinding slightly finer.
 If the cup tastes bitter, dry, or silty, press more gently, grind a little coarser, shorten the steep, or return to a paper filter.

-Filter Choice And Press Technique
+Filter Choice and Press Technique

 Paper filters are the easiest recommendation for most people because they make AeroPress coffee clean and low-sediment.
 Metal filters can be enjoyable if you want more oils and body, but they also let more fine particles through.
 Some brewers stack two paper filters for extra clarity, though that can slightly slow the press.